 — Elon Musk (@elonmusk) June 27, 2018

-We obviously expect the Tesla Truck to come with Autopilot and possibly even full self-driving as well.
+We obviously expect the Tesla pickup truck to come with Autopilot and possibly even full self-driving as well.
 This will offer ease of use for towing and backing up with a trailer.
-Tesla could possibly add tow features to their Smart Summon allowing for an automated process.
+Tesla could possibly add tow features to their Enhanced Summon allowing for an automated process.
+This could drastically decrease the amount of accidents cause by backing up trailers.

 Pickup truck will have power outlets allowing use of heavy duty 240V, high power tools in field all day.
 No generator needed.